 Snowden is reportedly living in Russia under the protection of Vladimir Putin.
 He still appears to be an American patriot, but one who sees past nationalism in such a way that preserves, protects, and prevents those claiming to be good citizens from enacting gross human rights violations.

 Rebel children in toxic families are persecuted socially and emotionally much the same way as corporate whistleblowers, only attacks tend to be more “in your face” and personal.

-Children who refuse to conform to toxic parents’ rituals are the most likely to become whistleblowers both in the home and once they are old enough to seek psychological and spiritual help in order to recover from abuse they have witnessed or personally suffered.
+Children who refuse to conform to toxic parents’ rituals are the most likely to become whistleblowers both in the home and once they are old enough to seek psychological and spiritual help in order to recover from the abuse they have witnessed or personally suffered.

 Thank you for reading -- 15406 people have also visited this page in search of Narcissistic Abuse Recovery information based on the key term and key phrase selection.